ibnuda/fpmortals/manuscript/complete.md

   ...
 ~~~~~~~~

-returning `Option` to account for empty data structures (recall that
-`Semigroup` does not have a `zero`).

 yang mengembalikan `Option` dengan pertimbangan struktur data yang kosong.
 (Harap ingat, `Semigroup` tidak mempunyai `zero`)

-A> The methods read "one-Option", not `10 pt` as in typesetting.
-A>
 A> Metoda tersebut menggunakan "satu-Option" bukan `10pt`

-The typeclass `Foldable1` contains a lot more `Semigroup` variants of
-the `Monoid` methods shown here (all suffixed `1`) and makes sense for
-data structures which are never empty, without requiring a `Monoid` on
-the elements.

 Kelas tipe `Foldable1` berisi jauh lebih banyak varian `Semigroup` dari
 metoda `Monoid` bila dibandingkan dengan yang ditampilkan di sini.
 Dan hal itu dirasa masuk akal untuk struktur data yang tidak bisa kosong,
 tanpa harus memaksa elemen elemennya mempunyai kelas `Monoid`.

-Importantly, there are variants that take monadic return values.
-We already used
-`foldLeftM` when we first wrote the business logic of our application, now we
-know that it is from `Foldable`:

 Tidak kalah penting, ada beberapa varian yang menerima nilai nilai kembalian monadik.
 Kita juga telah menggunakan `foldLeftM` saat kita menulis logika bisnis dari